 Tableau Server is a business intelligence application that offers browser-based analytics anyone can utilize.
 It is a rapid-fire alternative to the slow pace of traditional BI software.
 It is an online solution meant for sharing, distributing, and collaborating on content created in Tableau.

 What makes Tableau different?
 It is proposed to everyone.
 There is no scripting required, so everyone can grow to be an analytics expert.
 You can grow your deployment, as you require it.
 Train online for free.
 Find answers in minutes, not months.

-If you have any doubts or Queries related to Tableau, get it clarifies from Tableau Experts on Tableau community.
+If you have any doubts or Queries related to Tableau, get it clarified from Tableau Experts on the Tableau community.

 Check out the differences between top Business Intelligence tools in this article on Power BI vs Tableau.

 Tableau Public is a free software to facilitate anyone to connect to a spreadsheet or file and create interactive data visualizations for the web.
 It is delivered as a service that permits the user to be up and running overnight.
 With Tableau Public users can construct amazing interactive visuals and publish them quickly, without the help of programmers or IT.

 It is designed for organizations to facilitate their websites with interactive data visualizations.
 There are higher limits on the size of data you can work with and among other features, you can keep your underlying data hidden.